-The private sector plays an important role in sustainable development.
-Companies intentionally or unintentionally contribute in achieving global and national commitments on Sustainability Development Goals.
+The private sector plays an important role sustainable development. in Companies intentionally or unintentionally contribute in achieving global and national commitments on Sustainability Development Goals.
 Communicating their efforts and results on their involvement in addressing environmental, social issues, and adopting good governance practices in execution of their operations is beneficial for both the company and its stakeholders.